 Interdisciplinary approaches to key issues, places, personalities, periods, or movements in French intellectual and cultural history.
 Topics chosen are examined from the following perspectives: literature, art, architecture, urbanism, politics, religion, and science.
 Topics include the Renaissance, the Enlightenment, the French Revolution, romanticism, fin de siècle, surrealism, and Paris.
 Prerequisite: FREN 302 or equivalent.
 May be repeated for credit given a different topic.
 Offered as needed.

 466 Seminar.
 Spring (4).

 Detailed study in selected areas of French language, literature, and philosophy.
 Topics to be assigned.
-Prerequisite: by permission.
-Offered as needed
+Prerequisite: FREN 302, placement exam, or by permission.
+Offered as needed.